The Difference Between Opt-In vs Opt-Out Principles In Data Privacy: What You Need To Know [Updated February 2024]

 Getting users to opt-in depends on your situation, but that will be through asking for consent in most cases.

 GDPR strictly prescribes how to obtain users’ consent for data processing.
 According to its legal requirements, opting in must always be an informed decision.
 You can read in length about that here.

+When a user indicates they want to opt-out, you must fulfill their request, no questions asked.
 When you receive a request that means opting out, you need to do any of the following:

 Withdraw consent.
 Consent withdrawal has to be made as easy as giving consent.
 Once a user withdraws consent, you must not process their data anymore.